Buying versus renting a home. It’s a tricky decision for sure.

 If your reasons for buying or renting property are specific, like they were for Sporty and I, then there’s no reason to give yourself a headache with the 5% rule.
 At least, not right now.

-If you’re wavering between the two for purely financial reasons, listen up.
+If you’re wavering between buying versus renting a home for purely financial reasons, listen up.

-In order to properly assess the rent versus buy decision, you need to compare the total *unrecoverable costs* of renting to the total unrecoverable costs of owning.
+In order to properly assess the decision, you need to compare the total *unrecoverable costs* of renting to the total unrecoverable costs of owning.

 It sounds complicated, but Ben claims he’s boiled it down to a simple calculation.
 He explains it in layman’s terms in the video above and it’s also outlined in detail on his website PWL – Long Live Your Money.

-This approach will take some time, but it paints a much clearer picture in terms of the financial ramifications of owning versus renting your own home.
+This approach will take some time, but it paints a much clearer picture in terms of the financial ramifications of buying versus renting a home.

 Put in the effort now and you’ll avoid landing yourself in financial hot water down the line.
 When you think about it like that, it’s worth spending the time even if it seems like a lot of hard work.